-The New York Racing Association, Inc. (NYRA) is committed to upholding the ideals of community service and support, both within thoroughbred racing and in the communities surrounding Aqueduct Racetrack, Belmont Park, and Saratoga Race Course.
+The New York Racing Association is committed to upholding the ideals of community service and support within our thoroughbred racing community and the communities neighboring Aqueduct Racetrack, Belmont Park and Saratoga Race Course.

-Among the industry-related groups receiving ongoing support from NYRA are the Belmont Child Care Association, which established Anna House, the on-site child care center at Belmont Park for the benefit of working families at the track, the Backstretch Employee Services Team (B.E.S.T), which provides a wide range of health and human services to workers in the barn areas of our three racetracks, and the Backstretch Education Fund, which provides educational opportunities for backstretch workers.
-NYRA also is a supporter of the New York Racetrack Chaplaincy, the Thoroughbred Retirement Foundation, Old Friends, the Grayson-Jockey Club Research Foundation, the Permanently Disabled Jockeys Fund, and the Race for Education.
+Industry-related groups NYRA is proud to support are the Belmont Child Care Association, known as Anna House, for the benefit of working families at the track; the Backstretch Employee Service Team (B.E.S.T), which provides a wide range of health and human services to workers in the barn areas of our three racetracks; and the New York Racetrack Chaplaincy.
+NYRA also supports and advocates for the Grayson-Jockey Club Research Foundation, the Permanently Disabled Jockeys Fund, and the Jockey Safety Net Foundation.

-NYRA was proud to host the Belmont Stakes Blue Ribbon Run for Prostate Cancer at Belmont Park, which raised more than $100,000 for the Integrated Medical Foundation.
-NYRA’s Fabulous Fillies Day at Saratoga Race Course raised $100,000 for The Breast Cancer Research Foundation.
-NYRA supported local Hurricane Sandy relief efforts with a $100,000 donation to the American Red Cross.
+We proudly host the annual Belmont Stakes Blue Ribbon Run for Prostate Cancer, which each year raises more than $100,000 for the Integrated Medical Foundation, and Fabulous Fillies Day at Saratoga Race Course raises $100,000 for Play for P.I.N.K. supporting breast cancer research.

 At Saratoga Race Course, NYRA offers the Community Outreach Booth, established to offer local charities the opportunity to provide information about their mission and raise much-needed funds.